-External examiners are required to submit one report annually on the University's approved reporting templates.
-For reports on undergraduate modules or programmes, please use this form.
-For reports on postgraduate modules or programmes, a link will be provided in due course.
+External examiners are required to submit one report annually on the University’s approved reporting template.

-Following the Board, the external examiner should amend the report as required and submit via the approved template as soon as possible, and no later than 30 June (UG programmes) or 30 November (PGT programmes).
+Following the Board, the external examiner should complete the relevant report form, and submit it via the approved template as soon as possible, and no later than 30 June (UG programmes) or 30 November (PGT programmes).

 External examiners may submit a confidential report in addition to the main report.
 Academic Affairs will not copy this to the Head of School without prior permission from the external examiner.
 The external examiner should:

 - make the confidential comments on a separate sheet

 - mark it clearly with the heading ‘confidential report’

 - Submit the report by email to email@example.com.

 At the end of their period of appointment, external examiners should submit a final report, commenting on developments that have taken place within the subject area, the implementation of any previous recommendations, and/or any ongoing concerns.
 This report is in addition to the annual report.
 The School should make final reports available to incoming external examiners.